-This is the easiest way I know of adding piping to a flap or a collar.
-You can use this technique to make an iconic Chanel-inspired jacket, a sophisticated set of silk pajamas or even cushions.
+This is the easiest way I know of how to sew piping to a flap or a collar.
+You can use this technique to make an iconic Chanel-inspired jacket, a sophisticated set of silk pajamas, or even cushions.

 - 1 yard of satin

 - 1/4 yard of quilting cotton or calico

 - a rectangle of fusible interfacing the size of the flaps

 - satin bias tape piping 3/8″ or 1/2″